wdi-sg/7/README.md

 ![GA Logo](./_assets/ga_cog.png)
 # WDI 7 Course Information
 Welcome to WDI 7.
 This repository contains information and materials specific to your course.
-All other materials are kept in the Singapore WDI [gitbooks ](...).
+All other materials are kept in the [Singapore WDI GitBook](https://jeremiahalex.gitbooks.io/wdi-sg/content/) - bookmark it!

-The curriculum links below, lead to the specific material covered in class, however, there are plenty of bonus materials also included in the gitbooks.
+The curriculum links below, lead to the specific material covered in class, however, there are plenty of bonus materials also included in the [GitBook](https://jeremiahalex.gitbooks.io/wdi-sg/content/).

 ## Instructional Team
 **Jeremiah Alexander** | Lead Instructor | jeremiah.alexander@ga.co